apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 	.. seealso:: :ref:`tp-tools-generate-iso`

-:hypnotoad: This is a group of options that mainly no longer have any meaning..
+:hypnotoad: This is a group of options that consists of cert and key..

-	:group:             Serves no known purpose anymore.
-	:heartbeat_timeout: Serves no known purpose anymore.
-	:listen:            This must always be an array containing a single string.
-This very odd string is apparently a URL.
-The scheme of the URL doesn't matter, as `traffic_ops_golang`_ ignores that and always uses HTTPS.
-The host (and optionally port) of the URL used to have a purpose, but no longer does.
-The "cert" query parameter sets the location of the SSL certificate to use for encrypting connections, while the "key" query parameter is the certificate's corresponding private key.
-The default configuration file also has the "verify" query parameter which serves no known purpose anymore.
-	:pid_file:          Serves no known purpose anymore.
-	:user:              Serves no known purpose anymore.
-	:workers:           Serves no known purpose anymore.
+	:cert:            The "cert" query parameter sets the location of the SSL certificate to use for encrypting connections.
+	:key:             The "key" query parameter is the certificate's corresponding private key.

 :inactivity_timeout: Serves no known purpose anymore.
 :influxdb_conf_path: An optional field which gives `traffic_ops_golang`_ the absolute or relative path to an `influxdb.conf`_ file.
 Default if not specified is to first check if the :envvar:`MOJO_MODE` environment variable is set.
 If it is, then Traffic Ops will look in the current working directory for a subdirectory named ``conf/``, then inside that for a subdirectory with the name that is the value of the :envvar:`MOJO_MODE` variable, and inside that directory for a file named ``influxdb.conf``.
 If :envvar:`MOJO_MODE` is *not* set, then Traffic Ops will look for a file named ``influxdb.conf`` in the same directory as this ``cdn.conf`` file.